kwagalgave/DevOps-Interviews/README.md

 Volkswagen

 Can you give a quick introduction about your experience and current role?

 �Are you hands-on with Kubernetes activities?

 �If a microservice deployed in Kubernetes shows crash loop backoff errors, how do you debug and fix it?

-�What are the typical reasons for crash loop backoff?�What commands do you use to debug it?
+�What are the typical reasons for crash loop backoff?

+�What commands do you use to debug it?

 �Are you hands-on with Terraform?

-�Can you write a Terraform module for creating a private EKS cluster that requires a secret value from an existing AWS Secrets Manager (with dependency)?�What's the difference between a private EKS and public EKS?
+�Can you write a Terraform module for creating a private EKS cluster that requires a secret value from an existing AWS Secrets Manager (with dependency)?

+�What's the difference between a private EKS and public EKS?

 �How do you depict dependency on an existing AWS Secrets Manager secret in Terraform?
 �How do you securely access AWS resources for applications running on Kubernetes?
 �As a cluster admin, how do you enforce access controls (e.g., read-only for some users)?